vadimturok/products-shop/README.md

 ## Features
 Main features of the app:
-- Search products by name
+- Searching products by name
-- Filter products by categories
+- Filtering products by categories
 - Selecting range of price
 - Skeleton loading screens
-- Visiting product page
+- Product page
 - Adding products to cart
 - Dialog windows for submitting or canceling user's actions
 - Increasing, decreasing count of product with auto calculating total sum of order